jonathan-chin/mec-cs/2024-spring/cs-151-fri/slides/07-08-data-types-and-lab.md

 - if there is a point deduction, there will be a number following, like `// JC: -1.5`
 - be warned: any assignments that resemble output from generative AI, such as ChatGPT, will be flagged
 - repeated submissions of flagged material may result in a 0 for the course

 ---

-# Review
-## What is 1 thing you remember from our last class?

----